biojava/biojava.github.io/wiki/Get_source.md

 ### CVS freeze

-The date for the final CVS freeze will be announced at least 2 weeks before the freeze.
-This should give enough time for all developers to commit their current developments.
+The date for the final CVS freeze will be announced several days before the freeze.
+Early warnings on the biojava mailing lists should give enough time for all developers to commit their current developments.

 After the CVS freeze we will also do a (minor) BioJava release.
 This will be BioJava version 1.5.1